JK-Wok/Photo-Album/README.txt

 ---Overview---
 This project is a photo album app.
 The user logs in as registered user, which must be created by the Admin user.
 From there, a user can create albums, add photos to these albums, tag photos, and move photos between albums.
+Albums and photos are saved between sessions, but the user must log out for the changes to be saved.
+User data is stored by serializing each user to a separate file.
 The app also has the capability to search a user album library based on the the tags or dates of photos.
 The user can then created a new album out of the search results.

 ---Instructions---
-To run this program, navigate to the directory /bin/ and execute command: "java cs213/photoAlbum/simpleview/GuiView" Alternatively, this app can be run with a command line interface using: "java cs213/photoAlbum/simpleview/CmdView" Command line arguments for CmdView:
+To run this program, navigate to the directory /bin/ and execute command: "java -cp . cs213/photoAlbum/simpleview/GuiView" Alternatively, this app can be run with a command line interface using: "java -cp . cs213/photoAlbum/simpleview/CmdView" Command line arguments for CmdView:
 	listusers
 	adduser <userID>